cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 #### `cbor<T>`

 A hex-encoded string representing [CBOR](https://tools.ietf.org/html/rfc7049) corresponding to `T` defined via [CDDL](https://tools.ietf.org/html/rfc8610) either inside of the [Shelley Multi-asset binary spec](https://github.com/input-output-hk/cardano-ledger-specs/blob/0738804155245062f05e2f355fadd1d16f04cd56/shelley-ma/shelley-ma-test/cddl-files/shelley-ma.cddl) or, if not present there, from the [CIP-0008 signing spec](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0008/README.md).
-This representation was chosen when possible as it is consistent across the Cardano ecosystem and widely used by other tools, such as [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib), which has support to encode every type in the binary spec as CBOR bytes.<br><br>
+This representation was chosen when possible as it is consistent across the Cardano ecosystem and widely used by other tools, such as [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib), which has support to encode every type in the binary spec as CBOR bytes.

 #### `JSON`

 [JavaScript Object Notation](https://json-schema.org/draft/2020-12/json-schema-core) is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-It is based on a subset of the JavaScript Programming Language and is commonly used for transmitting data in web applications and for storing configuration settings.<br><br>
+It is based on a subset of the JavaScript Programming Language and is commonly used for transmitting data in web applications and for storing configuration settings.

 #### `URI`

-A URI image (e.g. data URI base64 or other) for img src for the wallet which can be used inside the dApp for the purpose of asking the user which wallet they would like to connect with.<br><br>
+A URI image (e.g. data URI base64 or other) for img src for the wallet which can be used inside the dApp for the purpose of asking the user which wallet they would like to connect with.

 #### `BigIntString`

 A BigInt number, stored as a string value.
 For example, the amount of something.
-It may be negative (e.g., for token burning).<br><br>
+It may be negative (e.g., for token burning).

 #### `HexString`

 Byte data, converted to hex and stored as a string value.
 For example, the hash of something.
-Note, this is not the same as cbor<T>, although there is no difference in representation between them, there is a difference at the level of context and use cases!<br><br>
+Note, this is not the same as cbor<T>, although there is no difference in representation between them, there is a difference at the level of context and use cases!

 #### `base58`

 A base58-encoded hexadecimal value.
-Typically used for Byron addresses.<br><br>
+Typically used for Byron addresses.

 #### `AddressString`

 A string representing an address in either bech32 or base58 format.
-Not CBOR!<br><br>
+Not CBOR!

 #### `LocalString`